maciejwalega17/mapa_czystyjs/README.md

 sharing your realtime location, you will have to save it and read it every few seconds from an external database (ex.
 Firebase) displaying the realtime location of your friend when he accesses the page

-'Nice to haves' might come when I learn how to use Firebase
+'Nice to haves' might come when I learn how to use Firebase.

+You can see the app on https://maciejwalega17.github.io/mapa_czystyjs/